brazilianmonk/brazilianmonk.github.io/pages/youtube-projects.md

 ### Future Projects

-I’m excited to expand my YouTube presence with new projects, including:

 - **Buddhist Recitations / Chanting**: Explore playlists like [this one](https://youtube.com/playlist?list=PLXMGw7BI8gLWOvfpN_v_B9NaC6iJ5Zok8&feature=shared).
 - **Dhamma in Multiple Languages**: Dedicated channels for Dhamma teachings in **Spanish** and **Portuguese**.